ck37/superlearner-guide/README.md

 # SuperLearner Guide

 A guide to using SuperLearner for prediction.
+This is now included as a [vignette in the SuperLearner package](https://cran.r-project.org/web/packages/SuperLearner/vignettes/Guide-to-SuperLearner.html).

 ## [SuperLearner Intro](https://github.com/ck37/superlearner-guide/blob/master/SuperLearner-Intro.Rmd)